 Rural & isolated children

-The Mumuni Library, the first rural Lubuto Library, opened in 2014.
-Since its opening, Mumuni has challenged and expanded our conception of what a Lubuto library means to a rural community.
+The Nabukuyu Mumuni Library, Lubuto Library Partners’ first rural library, began its operations in 2014.
+Since its opening, this library has challenged and expanded our conception of what a Lubuto library means to a rural community.
 The Nabukuyu community is radically different than Lusaka, and we have continually aimed to re-shape collections, programs, and library services to address the particular needs, interests, and priorities of this community.
-With the opening of the Choma Library slated for 2019, we will continue to find new ways to effectively serve children in rural and isolated areas.
+With the opening of the Choma Mumuni Library slated for 2019, we will continue to find new ways to effectively serve children of the Southern Province’s Tonga ethnicity and language.